-Canadians had to resort to capturing eels from elsewhere to reintroduce their scent into the Great Lakes, and hopefully encourage elvers to return up river.
+Canadians had to resort to capturing eels from elsewhere to Over the years, commercial fishers targeted large eels or primary reintroduce their scent into the Great Lakes, and hopefully encourage breeding stock.
+Now the industry has voluntarily increased the minielvers to return up river. mum harvestable size limit and returns all female migrant longfins to Dr Boubée believes the Waitaki, like the St Lawrence, is possibly at the water.

-Dr Boubée believes the Waitaki, like the St Lawrence, is possibly at the edge of the natural eel recruitment range and the decline in elvers may be the first sign of a recruitment problem across the country.
+the edge of the natural eel recruitment range and the decline in elvers may be the first sign of a recruitment problem across the country.

 He says international trends point to a worldwide decline in eel recruitment.
-This year France recorded the lowest recruitment of freshwater eels it had ever seen, and the industry there held fears for their potential extinction.
+This year France recorded the lowest recruitment of "I'd hate to see commercial harvest stopped completely," Dr Boubée freshwater eels it had ever seen, and the industry there held fears for says.
+"You can still harvest in a way that keeps the population sustaintheir potential extinction. able "

-There are also indications that elver recruitment, of longfin eels in particular, into New Zealand waters is now much lower than in the 1960s and 70s.
+There are also indications that elver recruitment, of longfin eels Despite such alarming trends for both longfin and shortfin eel in particular, into New Zealand waters is now much lower than in the species, Dr Boubée believes it is not too late to turn it around.
+1960s and 70s.
+He says the first steps are habitat enhancement, recreating flood